 - Providing programs to improve the physical, social, spiritual, and intellectual lives of seniors.

 The Touchstone Foundation recognizes that by 2030, the number of Americans over 65 will increase by 30 million and account for 20 percent of the total population.
 With an aging population and a shortage of healthcare practitioners, the Touchstone Foundation leads the way in senior care.
-They’ve created scholarships for nursing students and developed programs to support senior’s vision needs.
+They’ve created scholarships for nursing students and developed programs to support senior’s vision needs and the well-being of seniors.
 They’ve initiated a balance program that addresses fall reduction in seniors.
 The Touchstone Foundation also runs an annual holiday food box project to help alleviate hunger in seniors and families.

 In order to strengthen development, the Touchmark Foundation began bringing friends together on a golf course.
 To date, the Touchmark Foundation Golf Tournament has generated more than $100,000 to support the foundation’s mission.
 For the 2010 Tournament, organizers weren’t expecting solid sponsorship given a late start and a small committee.
 However, the group more than met their expectations thanks to online golf management software.
 Julie Myles, Executive Assistant, explains: